-Career-Ready with CTMA is an Ontario government funding program designed to provide youth with valuable work experiences in the Machine, Tool, Die & Mould (MTDM) sector.
+Career-Ready with CTMA is a funding program designed to provide youth with valuable work experiences in the Machine, Tool, Die, Mould & Automation (MTDMA) sector.
 Employers in this area have expressed difficulty recruiting skilled labourers; CTMA’s hiring grant is designed to connect employers and youth to spur more highly qualified workers.

 Who administers the Career-Ready with CTMA program?

-The program is administered through the Canadian Tooling and Machining Association (CTMA) and partly funded by the Province of Ontario.
+The program is administered through the Canadian Tooling and Machining Association (CTMA).
 These two organizations have taken the lead on program administration while Mentor Works helps employers navigate the application process.
-On behalf of CTMA, Mentor Works communicated directly with employers to complete the application(s) and submit them for review.
+On behalf of CTMA, Mentor Works communicates directly with employers to complete the application(s) and submit them for review.
 This streamlines the process for interested applicants.

 What type of funding does Career-Ready with CTMA offer?